pxlvre/gramr/nothungup/README.md

 ### `nothungup update`

-Updates Nothung to the latest version from GitHub.
+Updates Nothung CLI and Wotan wizard to the latest version from GitHub.
 Equivalent to `install --force` but skips dependency checks.

 ### `nothungup uninstall`

-Removes Nothung from the system using `cargo uninstall nothung-cli`.
+Removes Nothung CLI from the system using `cargo uninstall nothung-cli`.
+Note: This doesn't automatically uninstall Wotan - use `cargo uninstall wotan` separately if needed.

 ### `nothungup check`